TheMariday/marimapper/README.md

 This should start with few warnings, no errors and produce a **very** dark image with a single crosshair on centered on your LED.

+Wrong webcam?
+MariMapper tools use `--device 0` by default, use `--device 1` to switch to your second webcam.

 ![alt text](docs/images/camera_check.png "Camera Check window")

 > [!TIP]
-> If your camera doesn't support exposure adjustment, or the image is still too bright, try dimming the lights and playing around with the `--exposure` and `--threshold` arguments
+> If your camera doesn't support exposure adjustment, or the image is still too bright, try dimming the lights and playing around with:
+>
+> - `--exposure` - The lower the darker, defaults to `-10`, my webcam only goes down to `-11`
+> - `--threshold` - The lower the more detections, ranges between `0-255`,  defaults to `128`
 ## Step 2: Choose your backend

 For the Marimapper to communicate with your leds, it requires a backend.